 Doors opening and closing can mean pets may get out and get lost.
-More traffic on our streets may mean more opportunity for them to get hit by a car.
+More traffic on our streets may mean more opportunities for them to get hit by a car.

-Costumed children can be scary and there’s a chance that Bowser, normally great with kids, will become frightened.
-He may become confused and aggressive or protective, biting when he normally would not.
+Costumed children can be scary, and there’s a chance that Bowser, normally great with kids, will become frightened.
+He may become confused, aggressive, or protective, biting when he normally would not.

 Cats, especially black cats, should be confined to the house for several days prior to the holiday.
 People have been known to use cats in satanic rituals, torturing and killing them in their twisted celebrations.

 Candy left on counters and baubles on costumes may prove too tempting for dogs and puppies to ignore.

 Halloween is second to Christmas for pets ending up in the animal ER for eating stuff they shouldn’t and right behind the Fourth of July for being hit by a car.